joeellis/barcamp2012/README.markdown

 #### Is there a way to access each window on the building?

 There is a grid of absolutely positioned divs that overlay each window.
-There are 22 rows, and 7 columns.
+There are 26 rows and 7 columns.
 To set the contents of a window pane, put your HTML element inside the ```windowPanes``` div, and set the ```data-pane-id``` to ```pane-x-y``` based on the row and column index of the pane, like so:
 ```html
 <div id="paneContents">
   <div id="helloWorld" data-pane-id="pane-0-6">